 Emergency pre-packaged snacks like energy bars for flights.
 Avoid any snacks that do not come pre-packaged like fruit or vegetables.
 These may cause a hold-up at customs due to pest control.
 Bringing protein powder?
 Keep it in its original container, our cut out a label, to prevent it from looking suspicious.

-Found at hiking outlets, this will serve as an excellent laundry bag to keep the smells in.
+Found at hiking outlets, pick up a waterproof bear bag/compression bag.
+This will serve as an excellent laundry bag to keep the smells in.
 Not only will it keep your dirty clothes from contaminating your clean ones, but it will also ensure they take up the least amount of space possible.
 Multiple compression bags for various clothing types can be a great way to not only organize, but space-save.
 Rolling clothes will also reduce their footprint and reduce wrinkles.

 A hiking water bladder.
 Unlike a traditional water bottle, this will take up much less room and is flexible.
 It can also be emptied for space savings.
 My personal favourite is the Platypus.

 From filling out customs forms to making important notes.

 If travelling to a developing country where the water quality is hit or miss, these are the most efficient way to ensure that drinking water is safe.